scribe-security/docs/docs/integrating-scribe/ci-integrations/jenkins.md

         }
     }
 ```

-### Usage
+**Note:** To avoid potentially costly commits, add the Scribe output directory `**/scribe` to your .gitignore file.

+### 3. Instrument your build scripts

+#### Basic usage

+A basic usage generating SBOM of an image built in the pipeline by adding a step to call Valint at the end of the build.

-Following is a Jenkinsfile in the [declarative](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) syntax.
+Example Jenkinsfile in [declarative](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) syntax:
 ```javascript
 pipeline {
   agent any